ruffrey/go-socketio09/README.md

 # Golang Socket.IO 0.9.x Client

-Socket.IO is protocol for framing and acking messages over a web socket.
-The [Socket.IO server](/socketio/socket.io/) is written in Node.js.
-0.9 is an older version, with a different protocol than v1 and beyond.
+Socket.IO is a protocol for framing and acking messages over a web socket.
+[Socket.IO server](https://github.com/socketio/socket.io/) is implemented in Node.js.
+Socket.IO 0.9 is an older
+version, with a different protocol than Socket.IO 1 and beyond.

 This library implements a limited subset of the Socket.IO spec.
 It is a work in progress.
 There were not any other Socket.IO 0.9 compatible libraries at the time I needed this,